matloff/TidyverseSkeptic/README.md

 is widely used by both base-R advocates and Tidy proponents alike.
 RStudio's marketing of Tidy as including **ggplot2** only came later.

-This is important, as many who praise Tidy cite **ggplot2** as their first reason for being pro-Tidy in teaching.
+This is important, since many who praise Tidy cite **ggplot2** as their first reason for being pro-Tidy in teaching.
 This obfuscates the real issues as I see them, which are: Focus on **dplyr**, **purrr** and pipes; a ban/near ban regarding loops, the '$', brackets, and so on.